microsoft/workshop-template/workshop/workshop-designer.md

 > List any evaluative criteria and Assessment Evidence.
 Students will demonstrate their understanding of the concepts by doing the following:

-1. Performance Tasks (these are tasks that a student can complete to demonstrate comprehension, such as a quiz or code challenge):
+1. Performance Tasks (these are tasks that a student can complete to demonstrate comprehension, such as a quiz or code challenge)

 ## Stage 3: Learning Plan